 We are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with our privacy policies.

 As the company evolves, we may alter these by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

 If you think there is a problem with the way we are handling your data, please contact us at email@example.com

 We are working hard to ensure our compliance with GDPR and would be happy to discuss any concerns and how we can improve our policies.
 You also have the right to complain to the ICO if you think there is a problem with the way we are handling your data.

 What We Collect - Email

 For email, we may collect (but not limited to) the following information:

 - information about participation in our online or volunteering events.

-This information is used for the sole purpose of managing our relationship with you and providing you with weekly newsletters, updates from the CIC or invitations to special events.
+This information is used for the sole purpose of managing our relationship with you and providing you with weekly newsletters, updates or invitations to special events.